 What is Chardonnay – and how does it taste?

 What is Chardonnay?
-Why, it’s the most enjoyable white wine grape to grow!
+Chardonnay is the most enjoyable white wine grape to grow!

 The Chardonnay grape is a green-skinned grape that originated in the Burgundy region of France.
 It’s a cross between two varieties of grape: Pinot Noir and the nearly-extinct Gouais Blanc.

-The resulting Chardonnay grapes wer a godsend.
-They are robust and fares well in a variety of climates.
+The resulting Chardonnay grapes were a godsend.
+They are robust and fare well in a variety of climates.

 They are also naturally neutral grapes, which means they take on the flavors and characteristics of the terroir where they are planted.
 Terroir is a wine term used to describe the soil and climate of the winemaking area.